TECH

 ❓ What Tools can Complement the Epic EHR/EMR?

-After going through the list of features Epic offers and then talking to Epic’s representatives, you might find out that they don’t have all the features you need.
+After going through the list of features Epic offers and then talking to Epic’s representatives, you might find out that they don’t have all the features you need, particularly when you want to develop a physical therapy app with specialized tracking functionalities.
 So, to compensate for this shortage in a healthcare or corporate fitness app development context, you might want to integrate additional tools for a more complete management system.

 You can integrate patient portal, health information technology solutions, and other independent practices in addition to Epic EHR implementation (*image by [Sariselka](https://dribbble.com/sariselka){ rel="nofollow" target="_blank" .default-md}*)